RichardBrayCourses/azure03-registered-domain/README.md

 }
 ```

-The account name is generated from the `appName` parameter and `uniqueString(resourceGroup().id)`.
-That matters because Azure Storage account names must be globally unique, lowercase, and no longer than 24 characters.
+`resource websiteStorage` declares an Azure resource in Bicep and gives it the local symbolic name `websiteStorage`.
+Other parts of the template can refer to this symbolic name.

+`'Microsoft.Storage/storageAccounts@2023-05-01'` tells Bicep the Azure resource type and API version to use.

+`name: storageAccountName` sets the real Azure resource name from the variable created earlier.

+`location: location` deploys the storage account to the parameter value from the first block.

+`sku: { name: 'Standard_LRS' }` chooses the storage account pricing and replication option. `Standard_LRS` means standard performance with locally redundant storage.

+`kind: 'StorageV2'` creates a general-purpose v2 storage account, which is the storage account type used for Blob static website hosting.

+`properties: { allowBlobPublicAccess: true }` allows blob containers in this account to support public access settings.
+Static website hosting serves files publicly from the special `$web` container.

-The template outputs the storage account name:
+The final line outputs the storage account name:

 ```bicep
 output storageAccountName string = websiteStorage.name
 ```

-The scripts read that output after deployment.
-That keeps the learner from manually copying storage account names between commands.

-Static website hosting itself is enabled by Azure CLI in `scripts/deploy-infra.sh`:
+`output` exposes a value after deployment.
+The deployment scripts read this output so they can enable static website hosting and upload files without asking the learner to copy and paste the generated storage account name.

+The Bicep file creates the storage account.
+One extra Azure infrastructure step is done by `monorepo/scripts/deploy-infra.sh` after the Bicep deployment: it enables Blob static website hosting on that storage account.

+This is the Azure CLI command that enables static website hosting:

 ```bash
 az storage blob service-properties update \